IPSC vs. USPSA vs. IDPA

 Limited Division

 This division is very similar to the Limited 10 Division, however, shooters may put as many rounds in their magazines as they like.
-Shooters must use a .400 caliber or higher in order to score a major power factor.
+Shooters must use a .400 caliber or higher to score a major power factor.

 Open Division